Sega Bodega: 2019–2021: Salvador and Romeo

-Sega Bodega additionally released a Bandcamp exclusive covers EP, titled Reestablishing Connection, in May 2020.
+Navarrete released a Bandcamp exclusive covers EP, titled Reestablishing Connection, in May 2020.
 All profits were donated to the AIM COVID-19 Crisis Fund.
 It featured Lafawndah, covering Massive Attack's "Teardrop", Låpsley, covering Gwen Stefani's "Cool", Dorian Electra, covering Wheatus' "Teenage Dirtbag", Teddy<3, covering Britney Spears' "Sometimes", and Oklou, covering Mauro Picotto's "Komodo".

-Sega Bodega also continued to collaborate with Oklou on her debut mixtape Galore, released in September, contributing production to two tracks, and Shygirl's ALIAS EP, released in November, acting as co-executive producer alongside Shygirl on the project.
-Among these established collaborators, Sega Bodega also contributed heavily to American rapper Zebra Katz's debut record LESS IS MOOR in March, and appeared on Dorian Electra's My Agenda project in October, as a featured artist (which was his first time appearing as such) and as a co-producer on two tracks.
+Navarrete also continued to collaborate with Oklou on her debut mixtape Galore, released in September, contributing production to two tracks, and Shygirl's ALIAS EP, released in November, acting as co-executive producer alongside Shygirl on the project.
+Among these established collaborators, Navarrete also contributed heavily to American rapper Zebra Katz's debut record LESS IS MOOR in March, and appeared on Dorian Electra's My Agenda project in October, as a featured artist (which was his first time appearing as such) and as a co-producer on two tracks.

-In early November, Sega Bodega released a collaborative single with English musician Låpsley, titled "Make U Stay".
+In early November, Navarrete released a collaborative single with English musician Låpsley, titled "Make U Stay".
 The track was released with a music video directed by regular collaborator Bryan M. Ferguson.

-In an Instagram Q&A in early May 2021, Sega Bodega revealed a slew of artists he has been collaborating with, including Caroline Polachek, Arca, FKA Twigs, Charlotte Gainsbourg, Slowthai, and Christine and the Queens, among many others.
+In an Instagram Q&A in early May 2021, Navarrete revealed a slew of artists he has been collaborating with, including Caroline Polachek, Arca, FKA twigs, Charlotte Gainsbourg, slowthai, and Christine and the Queens, among many others.
 The same month, he announced a vinyl reissue of his Salvador album, including the bonus track "Heaven Fell (Reprise)", which features additional vocals from Polachek.
 He also hosted a special concert performance film, available via ticket purchase, to close off the era of the Salvador album.

-Sega Bodega released a single titled "Only Seeing God When I Come" on 8 September, indicative of a new musical era, followed soon after by "Angel On My Shoulder", and the announcement of his second studio album, Romeo, which released 12 November 2021, and features Arca and Charlotte Gainsbourg.
+Navarrete released a single titled "Only Seeing God When I Come" on 8 September, indicative of a new musical era, followed soon after by "Angel On My Shoulder", and the announcement of his second studio album, Romeo, which released 12 November 2021, and features Arca and Charlotte Gainsbourg.
 "I Need Nothing From You" was released as the final single from the album.
+Navarrete toured the album throughout 2022, including as a supporting act on tour with Flume in California and Arizona.